menghaohsu/Url_Shortener/README.md

 # Url_Shortener
-An useful Url_Shortener to let you easily shorten and url that starts with "http://" or "https://"
+An useful Url_Shortener to let you easily shorten url that starts with "http://" or "https://".

 ## Prerequisite
 - Node.js